mobify/mobifyjs/www/docs/understanding-konf.md

         return $('body');
     }

-All konf key values are passed an argument called [`context`]({{ site.baseurl }}/docs/konf-reference/).
+All konf key functions are passed an argument called [`context`]({{ site.baseurl }}/docs/konf-reference/).
-The argument is optional, but it enables additional functionality:
+The argument is optional, and enables additional functionality:

     'body-element': function() {
         return $('body');